tommasomoretti/nameless-analytics/README.md

 Cookies are released in a first-party context, and event data is saved in your own Google BigQuery dataset.

 - **Privacy by design**\
-You can choose to track every event regards users consents or automatically respects users choises.
+You can automatically respects users choises or you can choose to track every event regards users consents.
 By default, no PII data are tracked.

 - **Real-time**\
 Data ingestion into Google BigQuery is nearly instantaneous and events are available within a couple of seconds.